ajay-gandhi/alfred/README.md

 # Send a heads up that Alfred is taking orders
 0 10 * * 1-5 /path/to/node /path/to/alfred/util/open.js
 ```

+## Koa Confirmation Middleware

+This file (`koa_confirmation_middleware.js`) contains a very basic HTTP authentication setup.
+In order to access confirmation PDFs, you must enter the username `meraki` with the daily password that is sent to Slack.

+## Dialogflow

+[Dialogflow](https://dialogflow.com) is used to perform natural language processing.
+I added one Intent for each possible command, and tried to add as many unique training phrases as I could imagine.
+I also set the priority of the "Regular Order" and "Stats" intents to High so that they get prioritized over setting favorites, getting info, etc.

+If you setup a Dialogflow application to work with Alfred, be sure to download the credentials JSON file and pass it as an env variable [as suggested](https://dialogflow.com/docs/reference/v2-auth-setup).

 ## Credits